 It is our hope that the Blueprint will aid our member hospitals in creating highly reliable organizations by providing a comprehensive framework for creating and sustaining a culture of safety.
 By working together, South Carolina hospitals can and will be the safest in the country.

-For more information on the Zero Harm Blueprint, contact Karen Reynolds at email@example.com.
+For more information on the Zero Harm Blueprint, contact Nan Carter at firstname.lastname@example.org.